Steven Haggerty

 Predictable income: Long-term contracts provide a steady stream of revenue, allowing for better financial planning and resource allocation.

-Reduced acquisition costs: Once a B2B relationship is established, the cost of maintaining it is often lower than constantly acquiring new customers.
+Reduced acquisition costs: Once a B2B relationship is established, the cost of maintaining it is often significantly lower than constantly acquiring new customers.

 Consider a B2B SaaS company that signs a 3-year contract with a client.
 This arrangement guarantees a stable income stream and opens doors for additional sales throughout the contract period.
 In contrast, a B2C SaaS company might struggle with higher churn rates and constant customer acquisition efforts.